CHNLiPeng/LPWeChatLikePhotoPicker/README.md

 ~~~
 ##Problem unsloved.
-* 1. Only chinses supported.
+* 1. Only chinese supported now.
 * 2. Mark-Image's color is not green.
 * 3. In the FullScreen Image Browser,gaps between images are unfinished!
 ## Issues and Push Request are welcomed!